alto9/signal9-advisor/ai/brainstorm/diagrams/eventHandlers/analysisNeeded.md

 - **Max Retries**: 3 attempts
 - **Rate Limit Buffer**: 20% of daily limit reserved for retries

 This cost analysis shows that the analysis workflow is highly cost-effective, with the main cost driver being Amazon Bedrock for AI-generated investment ratings.
-However, the AlphaVantage free tier severely limits capacity to only 3 analyses per day.
-The system can handle meaningful development and testing within these constraints, with monthly costs ranging from $1.20 to $5.13.
+The removal of Amazon Comprehend reduces costs by approximately $0.0025 per run while maintaining comprehensive sentiment analysis through rule-based aggregation of pre-analyzed data.
+The AlphaVantage free tier limits capacity to 3 analyses per day, but the system can handle meaningful development and testing within these constraints, with monthly costs ranging from $1.17 to $4.95.
 For production scale, an AlphaVantage paid subscription would be required to increase the daily API call limit.